Call Us for a Free Consultation

 The allegations in these cases can be exaggerated because of mental health issues such as depression, anxiety and sudden mood changes.
 The people most likely to be accused of elder abuse, including a partner, child, or caregiver.
 Many of these allegations involve an individual residing in long-term care facilities including homes for individual residential care, residential facilities for groups and nursing homes.

-Attorneys for Elder Abuse in Las Vegas, Nevada
+Attorneys for Elder Abuse Defense in Las Vegas, Nevada

 If you were accused of any form of elder abuse in Las Vegas, Clark County, or the surrounding areas in Nevada, then contact an experienced criminal defense attorney at .

 Cases for "Elder Abuse, Neglect, Exploitation & Isolation" in Nevada are prosecuted under NRS 200.5099.
-This article, by a criminal defense attorney in Las Vegas, Nevada, at Gallo Law Office explains the prosecution of these cases and important defenses.
+This article, by a criminal defense attorney in Las Vegas, Nevada, at Gallo Criminal Defense Las Vegas explains the prosecution of these cases and important defenses.

 Nevada's Laws Prohibiting Elder Abuse, Neglect or Exploitation